MicrosoftDocs/nav-content/dynamics-nav-app/payables-how-suggest-vendor-payments.md

 ---
-title: Use the Suggest Vendor Payments Batch Job| Microsoft Docs
+title: Use the Suggest Vendor Payments Batch Job
 description: You can specify vendor payment settings to get suggestions or proposals for payments that are due soon or where a discount is available.
 services: project-madeira
 documentationcenter: ''